AutoGAN-based Dimension Reduction for Privacy Preservation: Methodology

-Algorithms \ref{alg} describes how we train the entire framework.
-The framework contains four components and they are trained one by one.
-First, similar to training an auto-encoder, the Re-constructor is trained in $n_r$ iterations and Generator parameters are concurrently updated while other components are fixed.
-Second, the Discriminator is trained while the others fixed.
-Third, the Classifier is trained in $n_c$ iterations.
-Fourth, the Generator is trained in $n_g$ iterations.
-We repeat this training process until it reaches a number of global training iterations or the weights are very close to their previous state.
+Algorithm \ref{alg} describes the training process of AutoGAN-DRP.
+The framework contains four components, and they are trained one by one (lines 4-15) within one global training step.
+After sampling batches from target distribution and data for inputs of the models (lines 2-3), we then train the four components.
+First, the re-constructor is trained in $n_r$ iterations while other components' parameters are fixed (lines 4-6).
+Second, the discriminator is trained (lines 7-9).
+Third, the classifier is trained in $n_c$ iterations (lines 10-12).
+Fourth, the generator is trained in $n_g$ iterations (lines 13-15).
+After training each component in their number of local training steps, the above training process is repeated until it reaches the number of global training iterations (lines 1-16).
+In our setting, the numbers of local training iterations ($n_c$, $n_r$, $n_d$, $n_g$ ) are much smaller than the number of global iterations $n$.